-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on System, and click on DNS Settings. - Enter your DNS IPv4 Server address and/or DNS IPv6 Server address in the provided fields.
+- 1. Log into your switch management page (see "Access your switch management page" on page 11). - 2.
+Click on System, and click on DNS Settings. - 3.
+Review the settings. - DNS IPv4 Server Input the IPv4 IP address where you want the switch to connect to. - DNS IPv6 Server Input the IPv6 IP address where you want the switch to connect to.